 November 20, 2018

-High cholesterol, obesity, and substance use – these are the major risks to patient longevity most closely monitored by physicians.
+High cholesterol, body-mass index, and substance use – these are the major risks to patient longevity most closely monitored by physicians.
 And, according to Russell Barkley, Ph.D., this list is missing one key metric: childhood ADHD.

 In fact, Barkley says ADHD is the Number One factor affecting mortality for the people who have it.
 In other words, ADHD is not just a mental health issue; it’s a significant public health problem.

 During a presentation at the 2018 CHADD Conference in St. Louis, Missouri last week, Barkley demonstrated the complex ways attention deficit disorder (ADHD or ADD) can shorten a patient’s life span.
 Barkley’s research team used data from a longitudinal study that followed a large group of predominantly white, male patients with ADHD from childhood through adulthood in Milwaukee, Wisconsin.
 The team uncovered a set of distinct risk factors — and adverse outcomes — during each developmental stage.
 These ADHD-related risk factors spanned cognitive, family, peer, educational, occupational, financial, sexual, driving, and health-related domains.

 The researchers then used an actuarial database calculator from the University of Connecticut (UConn) to determine exactly how each risk factor may translate into years of lost longevity.The results of this analysis showed that expected life span is reduced by nearly nine healthy years (eight years overall), for those who had ADHD in childhood when compared to a control group.